skiptools/skip-firebase/README.md

     }
     ```

 1. Wire everything up.
 This includes assigning your shared delegate, registering for remote notifications, and other necessary steps.
-Below we build on our [previous Firebase setup code](#setup) to perform the necessary steps.
+Below we build on our [previous Firebase setup code](#setup) to perform these actions.
 This is taken from our FireSide sample app:

     ```swift
     // Darwin/Sources/FireSideAppMain.swift